How auto insurance in Edmonton works

-Your is determined using the grid rating system.
+Your premium determined using the grid rating system.
 Most drivers do not pay grid insurance premiums.
 New drivers and young drivers are often capped by the grid system.
 This helps them keep costs down.

 Tips for better Edmonton car insurance

-- Increase your third-party liability : With Alberta having the highest amount of weather related claims, it’s important to make sure you have enough liability coverage.
+- Increase your third-party liability: With Alberta having the highest amount of weather-related claims, it’s important to make sure you have enough liability coverage.

-- Get comprehensive for added protection : The rise of vehicle theft and vandalism makes it worth considering getting comprehensive coverage.
+- Get comprehensive for added protection: The rise of vehicle theft and vandalism makes it worth considering getting comprehensive coverage.

-- Get windshield coverage : The frigid temperatures, flying stones from trucks, and weather conditions often lead to windshield cracks and the need for replacement.
+- Get windshield coverage: The frigid temperatures, flying stones from trucks, and weather conditions often lead to windshield cracks and the need for replacement.

 How much is car insurance in Edmonton?

 Edmonton car insurance costs vary from driver to driver.
-Rates are determined using many factors, including the grid rating system, where you live, age, driving experience, vehicle type, driving record and even the insurance company you use.
+Rates are determined using many factors, including the grid rating system, where you live, age, driving experience, vehicle type, driving record, and even the insurance company you use.